maoyuans/chronicles-of-terre/subclasses/Monk-Avatars.md

 ## Bestial Blessings

-At 11th level, your devotion to the Night Avatars bestow you with unnatural blessings.
+At 11th level, your devotion to the Night Avatars bestow you with aberrant blessings.
 You gain the benefit corresponding to your devotion:

 ***Jaguar's Pounce.*** Whenever you use Step of the Wind to take the dash action, you can pounce towards a target within your reach during your movement.
 The target must make a Strength saving throw against your Ki save DC, being knocked prone on a fail.